lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   Note that many real materials may go in to *tension* states, where the pressure is negative.
-Because pressure must vanish at zero density, and to infinity at infinite density, this also necessitates that at low density :math:`\partial P/\partial \rho < 0` until the pressure reaches some minimum, at a critical density :math:`\rho_c` such that for :math:`\rho > \rho_c`, :math:`\partial P/\partial\rho
+Because pressure must vanish at zero density, and go to infinity at infinite density, this also necessitates that at low density :math:`\partial P/\partial \rho < 0` until the pressure reaches some minimum, at a critical density :math:`\rho_c` such that for :math:`\rho > \rho_c`, :math:`\partial P/\partial\rho \geq 0`.
-  \geq 0`.
 This makes pressure a multi-valued quantity and a poor independent variable for representations of equation of state space.

   This tension region is challenging for PTE solvers, since the solver seeks a unique pressure and a double-valued pressure is